MicrosoftDocs/linux/docs/index.md

     :::column-end:::
 :::row-end:::

-## Microsoft + Linux partnerships
+## Microsoft + Linux news, events, and partnerships

-Microsoft has a [long history with Linux and Open Source](https://www.theverge.com/2020/5/18/21262103/microsoft-open-source-linux-history-wrong-statement).
-Posts about the more recent history of Microsoft's relationship with Linux and the Open Source community can be found below.
+Microsoft is one of the biggest contributors to open source projects in the world.
+Learn more about Microsoft + Linux partnerships, Open Source news, events, and history.

 :::row:::
     :::column:::